DKenefake/hercules/README.md

 # Hurricane: QUBO Heuristic Solver Toolkit

 Hurricane is a Rust library for (heuristically) solving Quadratic Unconstrained Binary Optimization (QUBO) problems.
-Hurricane is designed to be used as a library, for the implementation and testing of QUBO heuristics.
+Hurricane is designed to be used as a library for implementing and testing QUBO heuristics.
+It is mostly a sideproject for me during my PhD, so please be understanding of this.

 ## What is this library for?

-Hurricane is designed to be a simple, easy-to-use library for solving QUBO problems.
-It is not necessarily designed to be a high-performance solver, but rather a tool for quickly prototyping and testing new heuristics.
-That being said, Hurricane is designed to be fast, and is written in Rust, a high-performance systems programming language.
+Hurricane is designed as a simple, easy-to-use library for solving QUBO problems.
+It is not necessarily designed to be a state-of-the-art tool but a toolkit for quickly prototyping and testing new heuristics.
+That said, Hurricane is designed to be fast and written in Rust, a high-performance systems programming language.

 ## Progress